-The U.S. states of Kansas and Nebraska are in the center of the country, far from the coasts.
-The Missouri River, flowing along the eastern border of Nebraska and the northeastern border of Kansas, is the only major navigable waterway touching either state.
+The U.S. state of Nebraska is in the center of the country, far from the coasts.
+The Missouri River, flowing along the eastern border of Nebraska, is the only major navigable waterway touching either state.
 The Coast Guard maintains dozens of lights on the river, but as far as I know none of them qualify as lighthouses.
 The lighthouses on this page were built privately.

 Note: to be listed in the Directory, a lighthouse must actually serve as an aid to navigation.
 This means it must be located on a navigable lake or river and must be lit as a navigational aid at least during the local boating season.